 The implementation timeline for those companies already registered to the ISO 14001:2004 standard have a three-year implementation window that started in November 2015.
 Typically, registrars conduct a re-certification audit for management systems every three years.
 If your re-certification audit comes sooner than November 2018, you have even less time.
 You will be required to transition to the new standard at that time.
 This training class is focused on developing that audit capability for your company.

-ONLINE: UT CIS will offer the popular ISO 14001:2015 Internal Auditor class in an interactive online format for all classes scheduled in the Nashville CIS Training Room.
+UT CIS will offer this course in an interactive online format for all classes scheduled in the Nashville CIS Training Room.
 This allows people to attend the class while avoiding the time and costs of traveling.
 Online attendees must register for the online class on the UT CIS website in order to receive connection information.
 Although no special software is required to attend online, those wishing to attend online will need to have access to a computer with a built-in camera or an add-on USB camera so that you can fully interact with the instructor.

 This class will deliver all the requirements necessary for success in internal auditing for you and your team.
 It covers in detail:

-It is taught by an individual who not only have real world experience with the standard but is also a trained lead auditor who regularly conducts internal audits for environmental management systems.
-This individual is an engineer with over twenty years of management system experience (both environmental and quality) and has trained hundreds if individuals in the manufacturing sector in the current standards and effective auditing principles that will work in real world applications.
-This class will also be offered to distance learners as well to save on cost of travel expense for those individuals that prefer distance learning as a means of education.
-You will be afforded the same exercises as those in attendance in the classroom.
+It is taught by an individual who not only has real world experience with the standard but also is a trained lead auditor who regularly conducts internal audits for environmental management systems.
+This individual is an engineer with over 20 years of management system experience (both environmental and quality) and has trained hundreds of individuals in the manufacturing sector in the current standards and effective auditing principles that will work in real world applications.
+This class will also be offered to distance learners to save on cost of travel expenses.
+You will be afforded the same exercises as those in the classroom.